bernardSolar/future_pathways/README.md

 This is a quick start guide, for full details about the visualization see [Future Pathways](docs/future_pathways.md).

 ## Introduction
 The Future Pathways visualization presents a three-dimensional analysis of possible trajectories for human civilization, focusing on the interrelationships between economic growth, environmental impact, and resource consumption.
-This document explains the key components of the visualization and the different pathways it represents.
+This document explains how to install and run the visualization.

 ## The Three Axes